Orientation is required for all students and consists of six separate two-hour virtual sessions taken in the order that follows.

 - Applied project preparation

 All orientation sessions are scheduled from 8:00 a.m. – 10:00 a.m.
 Eastern Time (U.S. and Canada).

 Interactive, case-based learning with peer group collaboration

 Most of the courses are case based.
 The case method provides actual global nurse and midwife leadership situations that will be familiar to nurse and midwife leaders.
-Participants analyze the situations and recommend a course of action to resolve those situations familiar to nurse and midwife leaders in Africa.
+Participants analyze the situations and recommend a course of action to resolve those situations familiar to nurse and midwife leaders.

 Students will generate an applied project that begins in the first course and culminates in the final course under the direction of the course instructors and a project mentor.

 Remote small-group and individual assignments using the internet and Canvas will be used to maximize flexibility for participants, while enhancing the value received from the program.